 Other animal studies were done over the next few decades.
 However, most found that injecting hydrogen peroxide into cancerous tumors was ineffective.

-A 1981 animal study found that delivering hydrogen peroxide directly to tumors through microscopic beads avoided the side effects found in other studies and did seem to have some anticancer effects.
+A found that delivering hydrogen peroxide directly to tumors through microscopic beads avoided the side effects found in other studies and did seem to have some anticancer effects.

 While these results show some promise, more human studies are needed.